StackVista/stackstate-docs/stackpacks/integrations/dotnet-apm.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # DotNet APM

 ## Overview

-To begin tracing applications written in any language, first make sure to have StackState Agent V2 installed and configured.
-The .NET Tracer runs in-process to instrument your applications and sends traces from your application to StackState Agent V2.
+To begin tracing applications written in any language, first make sure to have Rancher Observability Agent V2 installed and configured.
+The .NET Tracer runs in-process to instrument your applications and sends traces from your application to Rancher Observability Agent V2.

-DotNet APM is a [StackState curated integration](/stackpacks/integrations/about_integrations.md#stackstate-curated-integrations).
+DotNet APM is a [Rancher Observability curated integration](/stackpacks/integrations/about_integrations.md#stackstate-curated-integrations).

 ### Traces installation